insectopalo/snake-puzzle/README.md

 ## Synopsis

 This code accompanies the paper "Learning Protein Folding and Evolution with a Snake Puzzle".
-It includes a program written entirely in C code to fold snake puzzles through exhaustive search in a 3D lattice (`fold_snake.c`) together with a number of other scripts to allow further analysis of resulting 3D structures and visualisation written in Perl and R.
+It includes a program written entirely in C code to fold snake puzzles through exhaustive search in a 3D lattice (`fold_snake.c`) together with a number of other scripts to allow further analysis of resulting 3D structures and visualisation written in Python and R.

 ## Requirements and Installation